AhmadNasrHosna/frontend-sandbox/README.md

-# Front-end web development daily practise.
+# Front-end web development daily practice.

 I started on May 31, 2018.